paramashiva123/Vehicle-Insurance-Project/README.md

     ```

 4.  **Set Up Environment Variables:**
-    [cite_start]You must set the following environment variables for the application to connect to external services[cite: 8, 9, 14, 15].
+    You must set the following environment variables for the application to connect to external services.
     ```bash
     export MONGODB_URL="<your_mongodb_atlas_connection_string>"
     export AWS_ACCESS_KEY_ID="<your_aws_access_key>"